CDCgov/NWSS/docs/wval_readme.md

 ### Data Shaping and Outlier Handling

-- Through several steps, a `site_id_with_pcr_source_mlm_norm` column is created to ensure the WVALs are only calculated using self-consistent data.
+- Through several steps, a `site_id_with_pcr_source_mlm_norm` column is created to ensure the WVALs are only calculated using self-consistent data
 - New natural log transformed concentration variables are created from linear normalized concentration
 - Outliers with a Z-score > 4 are filtered
     - z-scores calculated for each `site_id_with_pcr_source_mlm_norm` combination
     - z-score = (sample concentration - mean concentration) / standard_deviation

 ### WVAL Calculation
-*Note - in the code, WVAL is referred to as `ww_index`.*
+*Note - in the code, WVAL is referred to as `ww_index_normed_ln`, denoting its use of log-transformed normalized concentration.*

 WVALs are calculated on a `site_id_with_pcr_source_mlm_norm` (hereafter, site-combo) basis for each sample.
 - A WVAL is only calculated for a sample if its site-combo has been sampling >= 42 days
-- WVAL is preferentially calculated using **flowpop-normalized** concentration, if available, and microbial-normalized concentration otherwise.
+- WVAL is preferentially calculated using **flowpop-normalized** concentration, if available, and microbial-normalized concentration otherwise
 - WVAL is first calculated using natural log transformed concentration as:
     - (sample concentration - baseline concentration) / standard deviation
     - see details on baseline calculation in subsection